 - Exercises that involve jumping, bouncing, or jerky movements are best avoided during pregnancy, especially in the third trimester of pregnancy.

 - Participation in competitive sports is acceptable during the first 16 weeks of pregnancy if risk is accepted, but contact sports should be avoided thereafter.

-Know the warning signs to discontinue exercise and consult with prenatal health advisor.
+Know the warning signs to discontinue exercise and consult with a prenatal health advisor.

 There are a few instances during your pregnancy where it is not advisable to squat.
-For example, if the baby is not in the optimal position, i.e. the baby’s bottom presents itself first when the baby is in the breech position, which pushes it deeper down into the pelvis.
+For example, if the baby is not in the optimal position, i.e. when the baby is in the breech position, which pushes it deeper down into the pelvis.
 You can turn your baby to the optimal position before continuing squatting.

 Other instances include experiencing pain during squatting.
-If you are having some sort of discomfort while squatting, then it is best that you stop squatting and continue with it after learning how to do it right.
+If you are experiencing discomfort while squatting, then it is best that you stop squatting and continue with it after learning how to do it right.